tunisiano187/Chocolatey-packages/automatic/windowsfirewallcontrol/README.md

 Server 2012.
 √ Windows Firewall service is required to be enabled for Windows Firewall Control to run.
 √ DNS Client service is required to be enabled for the notifications to work properly.
-Known Limitations

-√ Windows Firewall is incompatible with software proxies, web filtering modules, NDIS drivers and any other security software that may redirect the traffic from Windows Firewall to their own filtering module.
-√ Due to multiple system configurations and software installed there may be incompatibility problems.
-Please report them and help us to improve Windows Firewall Control.
-Thank you for your support!

 ### Package-specific issue
 If this package isn't up-to-date for some days, [Create an issue](https://github.com/tunisiano187/Chocolatey-packages/issues/new/choose)